ethangraham2001/ba5-summaries/markdown/cs323-midterm.md

 To free, we merge adjacent blocks.

+The heap is managed by a user-space library like `glibc`

 ### Interaction with OS
 The operating system gives the process a large memory region to store heap objects (`sbrk()`, `mmap()` syscalls to allocate memory).